vanyasem/Lomiri-Arch/BUILDING.md

 Building
 ========

-Don't forget to run `git submodule init` after cloning this repository.
+Don't forget to run `git submodule init && git submodule update` after cloning this repository.

 You can compile the packages yourself.